stefangrobler155/download-store/README.md

 - Enhance design (e.g., more responsive images).
 - Tests with Jest.

-Contributions welcome!
 Built by Stefan Grobler for learning purposes.